 Let little explorers loose in the outdoors.
 They'll love squelching in mud kitchens, scrambling across natural play areas and running free across open meadows, whatever the weather.
 When it's time to refuel, grab a coffee and kids lunchbox from the café or pitch up a picnic blanket on the lawn.
 There's no need to book in advance for most of our places, and with wide parking spaces, baby changing facilities, picnic benches and buggy-friendly paths they are ready to welcome you.

 Meet the royal residents of Chickenham Palace, or pop into the enchanting ‘Marycot’, a little brick house built by Sir Winston Churchill for his daughter Mary.
 Climb the two-storey treehouse and reach the sky on the swings in the Old Quarry.
-Chartwell is a great place to play and let imaginations run wild.
+Chartwell is a great place to play and let imaginations and little legs run wild.

 Book into the Knole Fawns toddler group on Friday mornings.
 There's babyccino coffee mornings and stories on Mondays too.
 Discover the royal treasures in the showrooms using the new children's spotter trail.
 Go deer spotting on a stroll around the parkland.